HaimengBai/431slides/class_03/README.md

 1. On Thursday, our class meets in **Room E401**.
 This is the only time this semester that we are in a different room.
 2. Remember that the **Teaching Assistants** hold Office Hours (started today) to help you with your R problems.
 The schedule is posted on the front page of the web site at https://github.com/THOMASELOVE/431
 3. If you are trying to get help from **431-help at case dot edu**, that's great, but if you are trying to get help about an R problem send us (a) **your complete R Markdown file**, and (b) **a screen shot or copy-and-paste listing of the error message you're seeing**, please.
+4. One student suggested that the free Introduction to R course on Datacamp was helpful to him.
+So I thought I'd [pass along the link](https://www.datacamp.com/courses/free-introduction-to-r).

 **Announcements at the End of Class**: